Analysis: Google's Starline shows promise and perils of 3D chats

 Microsoft in March released Mesh, a software kit for companies to develop immersive apps that work across various types of devices, including the company's HoloLens headsets.
 Mesh could make it possible to configure 3D displays for workplace collaboration on virtual designs or documents.

-Sales of conferencing tools have surged at Zoom Video Communications Inc, Cisco and Microsoft over the last year because of remote working, and demand is expected to stay strong as companies adopt hybrid-work plans for the long term.
+Sales of conferencing tools have surged at Zoom Video Communications Inc (ZM.O), Cisco and Microsoft over the last year because of remote working, and demand is expected to stay strong as companies adopt hybrid-work plans for the long term.

 Google employees leading the Starline effort previously worked on the company's virtual reality headsets such as Cardboard and Daydream, which were discontinued in recent months after struggling to find an audience.